The frequency and density of modern air traffic would not be possible without accurate navigation information and positional data.

-The world’s leading supplier of ground based air navigation aids needed additional software expertise to support them in their ongoing maintenance and development of the front-end processing software for their direction finding product.
+Our client, a leading supplier of ground-based air navigation aids, have a programme of ongoing maintenance and development of the front-end processing software for their direction finding (DF) product.

 The DF system provides accurate navigation information including positional data without the need for special equipment other than standard VHF or UHF radio systems.

-a) Diagnosis and resolution of fault reports in the existing software system;
+- diagnosis and resolution of fault reports in the existing software system

-b) Specification and estimation of new features required by new contract bids;
+- specification and estimation of new features required by new contract bids

-c) Development and validation of new features required by new contract wins.
+- development and validation of new features required by new contract wins

-In addition, LeoTel provided technical consultancy on an ad-hoc basis, allowing the client to respond to customer enquiries, particularly on new project bids, about new technologies.
+In addition, we have provided technical consultancy on an ad-hoc basis, allowing the client to respond to customer enquiries, particularly on new project bids, about new technologies.